mozilla/tabzilla/README.md

 Any background image or absolutely positioned element attached to the ```body``` element would not move with the rest of the contents when the tab slides open.
 Instead, any such background or element should be attached to anoter HTML element in the page (a wrapper div, for example).
 Note that this issue does not apply to solid background colors, or backgrounds that do not vary vertically (solid vertical stripes, for example).

+If jQuery is already included on the page, it will be used by Tabzilla.
+If jQuery is not already on the page, it will automatically be included after the page has loaded.

 Testing Bookmarklet
 -------------------
 To test the universal tab on your mozilla website, create a new bookmark with the contents of <a href="https://github.com/mozilla/tabzilla/blob/master/media/bookmarklet/tabzilla.url">this file</a> as the Location.
 Then, click this bookmarklet while on one of your pages to see how the tab will appear on your site.